Who has not dreamed about walking down Santorini’s cobbled streets, framed by whitewashed houses and admiring the dazzling panoramic views?

 You can book your flights with Skyscanner, the website that I use and trust.

-I highly recommend that you to hire a car while in Santorini!
+I highly recommend that you hire a car while in Santorini!

 Best time to go to Santorini?

-To avoid crowds pick the months of May and September, because the weather in Santorini is still good at this time of the year.
+To avoid crowds pick the months of May and September, or even until the middle of October because the weather in Santorini is still good at this time of the year.

 Some interesting Santorini tours are: